enthought/mayavi/docs/source/mayavi/building_applications.rst

     visualization = Visualization()
     visualization.configure_traits()

-A complete, runnable, code based on the above comments is given by the ``mlab_traits_ui.py`` example.
+A complete, runnable, code based on the above comments is given in the :ref:`example_mlab_interactive_dialog`.

 Integrating in a WxPython application